Code-Institute-Submissions/crossword-generator/README.md

 ## Manual Testing
 ## Automated Testing
+Automated testing was added using the pytest library.
+Due to time constraints, I concentrated on testing the functions in the Crossword class, as these are the most opaque and hard to debug, given that they involve manipulation of multi-dimensional arrays.
+The tests were written after the code was completed, and it was clear that I could have saved a lot of time had I written the tests along with the code, rather than debugging the code based on the outputted crosswords.
+I intend to test along with writing the code in the remaining projects.
 ## In-app Testing
 It is preferable for automated testing to be deterministic, i.e. for the same tests to be run on the code every time.
 So, in the automated testing, the same crosswords are used as fixtures each time.
 Because crosswords are usually generated randomly, it is possible that a given bug, dependent on a particular crossword layout, may not appear when the program is repeatedly tested against the pre-generated crosswords in automated testing.